pipiscrew/timeline/application/internet.md

 To find the profile currently is use navigate to `about:support` or `about:profiles`.
  * [profile manager](https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles) - to start with specific profile, `firefox.exe -P "<profile name>" `

-To load temporary addon or to see what is loaded goto `about:debugging` ([ref](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension))
+To load temporary addon or to see what is loaded (built in addons), or to use ADB goto `about:debugging`, then click on left `This Firefox` ([ref](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension))

 ----------